-Wrongful death actions, on the other hand, are intended to compensate the family members for their own losses suffered as a result of the death.
+Wrongful death actions are intended to compensate the family members for their own losses suffered as a result of the death.
 The family members must be closely related to the deceased.
 There are specific definitions of eligible family members under both Missouri and Illinois laws.
-For example:

 What Types of Damages Can Be Recovered for Wrongful Death?

 Wrongful death damages paid to the surviving family members can include:

 - Wages and income that would have been provided by the deceased to the family member filing the action.

 - Medical bills the deceased may have incurred before death.

 - Loss of companionship or loss of consortium.
 These damages compensate the family members for no longer having his or her loved one.

 Wrongful death damages can be extremely difficult to calculate, so it is essential that you have an experienced wrongful death lawyer helping you with your case and assisting you in proving the damages you suffered.

 If you have lost a loved one recently and think it could have been preventable, contact us for a free, confidential consultation.